Authoritarianism: Subtypes

-Lai and Slater argue that single-party regimes are better than military regimes at developing institutions (e.g. mass mobilization, patronage networks and coordination of elites) that are effective at continuing the regime's incumbency and diminishing domestic challengers; Lai and Slater also argue that military regimes more often initiate military conflicts or undertake other "desperate measures" to maintain control as compared to single-party regimes.
+Lai and Slater argue that single-party regimes are better than military regimes at developing institutions (e.g. mass mobilization, patronage networks and coordination of elites) that are effective at continuing the regime's incumbency and diminishing domestic challengers; Lai and Slater also argue that military regimes more often initiate military conflicts or undertake other "desperate measures" to maintain control compared to single-party regimes.

 John Duckitt suggests a link between authoritarianism and collectivism, asserting that both stand in opposition to individualism.
 Duckitt writes that both authoritarianism and collectivism submerge individual rights and goals to group goals, expectations and conformities.

-According to Steven Levitsky and Lucan Way, authoritarian regimes that are created in social revolutions are far more durable than other kinds of authoritarian regimes.
+According to Steven Levitsky and Lucan Way, authoritarian regimes that are created in social revolutions are much more durable than other kinds of authoritarian regimes.

 Authoritarianism and democracy

 Democracy Index by the Economist Intelligence Unit, 2024.
 Blue countries are democratic, yellow are hybrid regimes, and brown are authoritarian governments.